Jane Elliott, PhD | Coaching

 The exhausting emptiness of chasing

-When we’re in in chasing mode, we're going full throttle after big goals but never seem to reach the pay off we expect, then we're stuck We finish the PhD, we launch the IPO, we win the big grant, and we feel great for about five minutes.
+When we’re in in chasing mode, we're going full throttle after big goals but never seem to reach the pay off we expect.
+We finish the PhD, we launch the IPO, we win the big grant, and we feel great for about five minutes.
 And then 24 hours later, it’s like it never happened.
 So we go after the next goal and the next and the next, only to have the same thing happen.

 Until one day we have to face it: none of this is making us feel any better.
 And if we’re not going to feel better, then what, exactly, was the fucking point?
 We hit what looks like a total dead end.
 We can’t keep using our talents to chase success, but we also have no idea what to do instead.